swiftlang/swift/docs/LibraryEvolution.rst

 Possible Restrictions on Classes
 --------------------------------

-In addition to ``final``, it may be useful to restrict the size of a class instance (like a struct's ``@fixed_contents``) or the number of overridable members in its virtual dispatch table.
-These annotations have not been designed.
+In addition to ``final``, it may be useful to restrict the stored properties of a class instance, like `Fixed-Contents Structs`_.
+However, there are open questions about how this would actually work, and the compiler still wouldn't be able to make much use of the information, because classes from other libraries must almost always be allocated on the heap.

+The design of this annotation is not covered by this document.
+As a purely additive feature, it can be added to the model at any time.

 Extensions